 - a) pits

 - b) conduits

 - c) pits over existing conduits

 - d) sealing of conduits

 - e) vermin proofing of conduits

 - f) marker tape

 - g) draw rope

 - h) shared trenches

-- i) installation of fixing brackets and / or anchors to structures
+- i) installation of fixing brackets and/or anchors to structures

 - j) storage of materials on site

 - k) disposal of excess materials

-- I) boring and / or jacking methods
+- I) boring and/or jacking methods

 - m) product identification and traceability, and

 - n) inspection and test plans.

-No construction activity associated with the installation of conduits and pits shall commence until the expiration of the 14 day period.
-Hold Point 1 audit / inspection process.
+No excavation activity associated with the installation of conduits and pits shall commence until the expiration of the 14 day period.
+Hold Point 1

-Process Held: Use of Construction Procedures

-Submission details: Evidence of contractor adequacy of special training and submitted 14 days prior to commencement of construction.

-Construction procedure for the installation of all conduits and pits to be prior to approval.

-Release of Hold Point: The Administrator will consider the evidence and procedure submitted
+HOLD POINT 1 Process Held: Use of Construction Procedures Submission details: Evidence of contractor adequacy of special training and audit / inspection process.
+Construction procedure for the installation of all conduits and pits to be submitted 14 days prior to commencement of excavation.
+Release of Hold Point: The Administrator will consider the evidence and procedure submitted prior to approval.